jayantsharma/judeContent/phpDebug.md

 * `display_errors` to 1
 * `error_reporting` to desired level of error reporting (eg: E_ALL & ~E_NOTICE)

 On shared hosts, it might not be possible to alter `php.ini`.
-It might be possible to convey these changes through the .htaccess file :
+However, the same changes can be conveyed through the .htaccess file :
 ```
 php_flag  display_errors        on
 php_value error_reporting       2039